RaidVentadorCourier13/OW2_Project_RaceWatch_OpenSourced/README.md

 The future of street racing re-starts here.

-NOTE: Open-Sourced Build of the Project: Streetwatch workshop script was stripped from the following from the MASTER BUILD:
+NOTE: Open-Sourced Build of the Project: Streetwatch workshop script was stripped from car models.

-1. "Race" and "Dynamite Trial" Modes - Only Free Drive is available.
-2. Cars

 # Guide to Building Your Own Car for the "Project: Streetwatch" Workshop Script